24 hours response. Call us at (+65) 8810 3699

 2) Working Together: Human-Wildlife coexistence cannot work without the community.
 We begin with awareness, informing key community members of the human-wildlife conflict situation, then work together to find the best solution that works for people and wildlife.
 Whatever we do, we aim to develop solutions that are practical, mutually beneficial and enduring.

 Keep Monkeys Away, The Safe Way.

 Monkey guard training, or monkey herding, is getting increasingly important as time goes on.
-As more monkeys come into contact with humans, often tempted by people who feed them, the monkeys will begin to increasingly encroach on residential areas.
+As more primates come into contact with humans, often tempted by people who feed them, they begin to increasingly encroach on residential areas.
 This causes conflicts.
 This is the reason why about a third of Singapore’s monkey population has been culled.
 But wildlife populations should be preserved, and in this situation, monkey guard training is an effective solution.
 It involves training people to essentially 'shoo' monkeys away any time they encroach on human habitats.
 This rewires their behaviour and teaches them not to come toward humans, and it keeps them safe.
 Monkey guards can also educate the public on how to behave in a monkey conflict situation.

 Resolving Human-Wildlife Conflict

 So No One Gets Hurt At All.